Anabelle374/ImmersiveModelLakeMead/README.md

 # Supporting Extreme Low Reservoir Inflows for Immersive Model for Lake Mead

 This code identifies periods of three-, four-, and 10-year extreme low natural flow at Lee Ferry.
 The code also identifies when the rolling sum of ten consecutive values sums to less than 75 million acre-feet (maf).
 These values are pulled out from the traces and ensembles in the HydrologyScenarios.xlsx file (Salehabadi, 2024).
+There are 22 ensembles and 1750 traces in this data set.
-The results of this code are used to create scenarios of extreme low inflow to Lake Mead.
+The results of this code are used to create scenarios of extreme low inflow to Lake Mead used for Immersive Modeling.

 ## Description of Contents
 1. **HydrologyScenarios.xlsx** is the input for all three codes.
 This workbook comes from Salehabadi et al, 2024).
 A furthur description can be found below in the Input section.